 Consider a general review of the adaptivity section (including ED threshold) in light of new technologies

-The IEEE 802.11 Working Group believes that requiring a single ED threshold limit value would be a retrograde step, not embracing the latest technology (from 1990).
+The IEEE 802.11 Working Group believes that requiring a single ED threshold limit value would be a retrograde step, not embracing the latest technology (from 1990!).
 If the single threshold is set too high then it has been well established by simulations in ETSI BRAN, the IEEE 802.11 Working Group and 3GPP RAN1 that newly defined technologies such as LAA will not share the 5GHz band fairly with Wi-Fi.
 If the threshold is set at the level promoted by 3GPP RAN1 for all equipment then it would have the bizarre effect of decreasing the performance of new generation Wi-Fi equipment compared to equivalent Wi-Fi equipment produced over the last 18 years, and disadvantaging new generation Wi-Fi equipment compared to LAA, MulteFire and similar technologies.

-It is the view of the IEEE 802.11 Working Group that the best way to ensure fair and efficient use of the 5GHz band is for all technologies to embrace the robust and proven, hybrid preamble and energy detection mechanisms defined in the IEEE 802.11 standard.
+It is the view of the IEEE 802.11 Working Group that the best way to ensure fair and efficient use of the 5GHz band is for all technologies to embrace the robust and proven, hybrid preamble and energy detection mechanisms used by the IEEE 802.11 standard.
 This is a perspective that has been articulated by the IEEE 802.11 Working Group to 3GPP and other stakeholders multiple times in recent years.
-However, the IEEE 802.11 Work Group also recognises that the introduction of an energy detection-only mechanism (such as defined in EN 301 893), as an additional sharing mechanism, does have the important benefit of enhancing technology neutrality.
+However, the IEEE 802.11 Working Group also recognises that the introduction of an energy detection-only mechanism (such as defined in EN 301 893), as an additional sharing mechanism, does have the important benefit of enhancing technology neutrality.
 Therefore, the IEEE 802.11 Working Group supports the ongoing inclusion of an energy detection-only mechanism in EN 301 893.

-The IEEE 802.11 Working Group also believes that the upcoming revision of EN 301 893 should maintain the existing “802.11 exception”, and extend it to include IEEE 802.11ax conformant equipment.
-The benefits of such an approach are that it:
+The IEEE 802.11 Working Group also believes that the upcoming revision of EN 301 893 should maintain the existing dual threshold option, and extend its applicability to IEEE 802.11ax conformant equipment, as well as equipment based on other technologies that would like to take advantage of its benefits .

+Allowing the use of both the energy detection-only mechanism and the dual threshold option in EN301 893:

-Enhances fair sharing of the 5GHz unlicensed band for equipment using either the energy detection-only mechanism or the IEEE 802.11 based hybrid detection mechanisms.
+Enhances fair sharing of the 5GHz unlicensed band for equipment using either the energy detection-only mechanism or the dual threshold option mechanism.
 Simulations in ETSI BRAN, 3GPP RAN1 and IEEE 802.11 Working Group have shown fair sharing occurs in most use cases when these mechanisms are used together with appropriate thresholds

-Promotes technology neutrality by allowing a wider diversity of sharing mechanisms to be employed at the choice of implementers
+Promotes technology neutrality by allowing a wider diversity of sharing mechanisms to be employed at the choice of implementers, ie both the energy detection-only and dual threshold options

-Avoids a backward technology step, which would occur if IEEE 802.11’s more sophisticated hybrid preamble and energy detection mechanism was restricted in favour of an energy detection-only mechanism
+Avoids a backward technology step, which would occur if the dual threshold option’s more sophisticated hybrid preamble and energy detection mechanism was restricted in favour of an energy detection-only mechanism

-Minimises the socio-economic risk of deprecating the well-established and proven sharing mechanisms in IEEE 802.11.
+Minimises the socio-economic risk of deprecating the well-established and proven sharing dual threshold option mechanisms used by IEEE 802.11 today.

-The IEEE 802.11 Working Group requests that ETSI BRAN keeps it informed of ETSI BRAN’s plans to revise EN 301 893, and particularly any discussions in relation to removing, maintaining or extending the “802.11 exception” in future versions of EN 301 893.
+The IEEE 802.11 Working Group requests that ETSI BRAN keeps it informed of ETSI BRAN’s plans to revise EN 301 893, and particularly any discussions in relation to removing, maintaining or extending the dual threshold option in future versions of EN 301 893.
 The IEEE 802.11 Working Group would be delighted to assist ETSI BRAN in relation to these topics.

 Regards,